zagyar/vagrant-xubuntu-dev-box/README.md

-# vagrant-xubuntu-dev-box
+# Vagrant XFCE Dev-Env

-A vagrant based spinnup to provide a development environment using [Ubuntu](https://xubuntu.org/).
+A portable virtual development environment using based on [Vagrant](https://www.vagrantup.com/) and [Ubuntu](https://xubuntu.org/).
 The desktop environment is [XFCE](https://xfce.org/) since it is extreme lightweight, fast and low on system resources.

-The Vagrant base box is the official [Ubuntu 16.04](https://atlas.hashicorp.com/ubuntu/boxes/xenial64) 64-bit box available from Hashicorp Atlas.
+The Vagrant base box is the official [Ubuntu 16.04](https://atlas.hashicorp.com/ubuntu/boxes/xenial64) 64-bit box, available from Hashicorp Atlas.

 ## Installation